Screen, Cache, and Match: A Training-Free Causality-Consistent Reference Frame Framework for Human Animation: Experimental Evaluations

 \subsection{Experimental Setup}

-In the experiments, we adhered to the original methods.
-For MagicAnimate~\cite{xu2024magicanimate}, we utilized DensePose~\cite{G2018DensePose} to extract the poses.
-For StableAnimator, we employed DWPose~\cite{yang2023effective} to obtain the skeletal poses.
-We collected 21 videos from TikTok, all of which were published after April 2025, ensuring that the original methods had not been exposed to these videos.
-Additionally, we sampled individual video frames, resized them, and center-cropped them to a resolution of 512×512.All experiments were conducted with inference on a single A6000 GPU.
+In the experiments, we adhered to the original methods of the respective baselines.
+For MagicAnimate~\cite{xu2024magicanimate}, we utilized DensePose~\cite{G2018DensePose} to extract the poses, whereas for StableAnimator~\cite{tu2025stableanimator} and DynamiCtrl~\cite{zhao2025dynamictrl}, we employed DWPose~\cite{yang2023effective} to obtain the skeletal poses.
+To evaluate the methods, we collected 15 high-quality videos from TikTok.
+During preprocessing, individual video frames were sampled, resized, and center-cropped to match the specific resolution requirements of each baseline: $512 \times 512$ for MagicAnimate and StableAnimator, and $768 \times 1360$ for DynamiCtrl.
+All experiments were conducted with inference on a single NVIDIA RTX 6000 GPU.